Skip to main content

 Migrating finders to Vertex in order to improve keyword search relevance

-Should we move finders to Google Vertex AI Search? (opens in a new tab)
+Should we move finders to Google Vertex AI Search? (opens in a new tab) Google Docs

 Help improve this frontend template

-To help make sure that this page is useful, relevant and up to date, instructions on how to contribute can be found on the GitHub repository (opens in a new tab).
+To help make sure that this page is useful, relevant and up to date, submit a GitHub issue (opens in a new tab) with your proposed updates.